jmdtc/wow-app-v1/README.md

 - components
 - slices - and their different submodules
 - utils, custom hooks
-- css - should be only on App.tsx as well
+- css - should be only in App.tsx as well

 ## React notions to know
 - FC - is just a type for React component created with a function.
 The other React type of component is made through classes (it's shit).